simply-logical/simply-logical/src/text/0_preface/glossary.md

 (ch:glossary)=
 # Glossary #

+This glossary is a work in progress.
+It will contain a mixture of brief definitional entries and short essays complementing the material covered in the main text.
+Together, book and glossary can be seen as an updated, revised and extended second edition.

 ```{glossary}
 atom
    An *atom* has the form `pred(t1,...,tn)`, where `pred` is a {term}`predicate` and `t1,...,tn` are {term}`terms<term>`. `n `is the arity of the predicate.
 Predicates with different arities are treated as different even if they use the same token.
 A 0-arity predicate is also called a {term}`proposition`.